 The Parliament Hill serves as a community and cultural hub and hosts several activities.
 The historic Peace Tower stands between the Senate, and the House of Commons is perhaps the most photographed structure.
 With its height of over 295 feet, it provides a great 360 view of the city.

-Once you got your Canada VISA UK approved, you can visit during the summer and watch the Changing of the Guards before proceeding to a tour inside the building.
+Once you got your Kanada ETA approved, you can visit during the summer and watch the Changing of the Guards before proceeding to a tour inside the building.

 5. Royal Ontario Museum

-After you have finished your Canada ETA application during the summer, head over with your family to Canada’s Wonderland situated just 30km northwest from Toronto.
+After you have finished your Kanada ETA application during the summer, head over with your family to Kanada’s Wonderland situated just 30km northwest from Toronto.
 The 330-acre amusement park got live shows, a water park, dinosaur park, roller coaster and different ride for all ages.
-It would make a nice day trip for your group when you get to Canada.
+It would make a nice day trip for your group when you get to Kanada.

 7. Thousand Islands

 At the 80km stretch of St. Lawrence Seaway, you’ll find the 1000 Islands.
 People come here to take a boat tour through the maze of islands and discover the region’s rich history.
 Hear about the stories about real-life pirate and bootleggers.
 It is well-known holiday area especially for the rich and famous who gather here to spend a weekend vacation on one of the castles and mansions that dotted the area.

 For sports and other activities, you can go scuba diving and explore over 200 shipwrecks.
 You can also go fishing, kayaking, canoeing or play golf.
 It’s a perfect way to get away from the city.
 Enjoy a relaxing day and get a taste of some local food and drinks, too.

 No matter what you are looking for your next vacation, you’ll surely find it in the great expanse of Ontario.
 Play sports, explore nature, visit museums, see the best sights, and dine in the finest restaurants.
 Discover the province’s diverse geography and the millions of ways to enjoy your visit.